 Click on a question below to expand and view the answer.
 If you can't find the answer to your question here, please get in touch.

-If you'd like to watch Jack show you how to set up and use the Keg Mate Easy Beer Tap, head to our How To Video page.
+If you're looking for instructions on how to put together your Keg Mate Easy Beer Tap, head to our How To Video page.

 Do kegs work out cheaper than cases?

 Obviously there is variance depending on the brand of beer and the outlets and establishments you are purchasing the cases and kegs from.

 However, in our experience, we have discovered that you can save around 15-20% by buying kegs over cases when you compare the same volume and type of beer.

 How do I know what coupler to buy?

 A coupler is the adaptor that attaches Keg Mate to the keg itself.
 In Australia there are two primary couplers used and it is imperative that you know which coupler your keg requires otherwise you risk not being able to connect your Keg Mate.
 That is the definition of disaster right there!

 To help you out we've put together a list Coupler Types by Brand.
 If your beer isn't on this list, just get in touch with your local pub/brewery and ask them what coupler they use.
 Simple!

 What if I need another coupler down the track, do I have to buy a whole new Keg Mate tap?